-33 Energy democracy advocates for a more equitable distribution of control and benefits within the energy system, giving individuals, communities and local governments greater say in energy decisions and resources.
-It emphasises the democratisation of energy production, distribution and governance, aiming to ensure that energy systems are transparent, participatory and responsive to the needs and interests of all stakeholders, rather than being dominated by a few powerful entities.
+Energy democracy advocates for a more equitable distribution of control and benefits within the energy system, giving individuals, communities and local governments greater say in energy decisions and resources.
+It emphasises the democratisation of energy production, distribution and governance, aiming to ensure that energy systems are transparent, participatory and responsive to the needs and interests of all stakeholders, rather than being dominated by a few powerful entities and promote a sense of shared ownership and responsibility by providing a source of income that is not dependent on market participation.
+By linking the distribution of dividends to the use of common resources for energy generation, the UBD incentivises sustainable and equitable resource management practices.